 Mountaintop experiences are great.
-We wish we could stay there forever, but mundane, everyday life always follows, and we find ourselves trudging along in the valley.
+We wish we could stay there forever, but we can’t.
+We have to come done where mundane, everyday life always follows, and we find ourselves trudging along in the valley.

-Let’s face it: we spend most of our time in the valley, but we would rather be on the mountaintop.
+Let’s face it: we spend most of our time in the valley, but we yearn to be on the mountaintop.
 If someone could bottle that mountaintop experience, it would sell!

 In fact, people do try to buy it.
 People try drugs, alcohol, sex, thrills and other things looking for mountaintop experiences.
-I have done that too, but I have found that there is no substitute for experiencing God’s presence.
-I would probably try to buy that if I could!
+I have done that too, but I have found that there is no substitute for experiencing God’s presence – even in the valley.

 Jesus took three of the disciples, Peter, James and John, to the top of a mountain one day where Jesus was transfigured before them.
 His face “shone like the sun”; and Moses and Elijah appeared to them!
 What an incredible experience it must have been!

 The disciples didn’t want to leave.
 Who could blame them?
 They wanted to pitch tents and stay there.
 (See Matthew 17:1-14) But, of course, they couldn’t stay there.